LiWen780/TotoyeVN-engine/README.md

 	The Panel object is a view layer used in TotoyeVN to display a perfect game.
 It isn't essential to the creation of a game neither is the Game object.

 	Sub-methods:
-		a) panel.add()
+		a) panel.add(element, priority)
 			This method is used to add HTML element to the panel like DIV, H1, SPAN and others.
 You can also add three of the TotoyeVN's objects: image, button and scene.
+The sub-method takes two parameters : element which is the element being added and priority which is a number where the element with the higher priority will be at the highest layer of the screen.

 		b) panel.background(style)
 			The background method is used as its name sayed to add a background style to a specific panel.
 The style parameter can be whether a color or a image URL.